 Badlands History

-Badlands National Park borders the Buffalo Gap National Grassland so it offers habitats for several animal species, like buffalo, fox, bighorn sheep and the black-footed ferret.
-It also offers some of the richest mammal fossils beds, including a tyranosausus Rex.
+Badlands National Park borders the Buffalo Gap National Grassland, so it offers habitats for several animal species, like buffalo, fox, bighorn sheep and the black-footed ferret.
+It also offers some of the richest mammal fossil beds, including a tyrannosaurus Rex.

 The People of the Badlands area